ibm-cloud-docs/vpc/nlb-vnf-create.md

 ## Next steps
 {: #nob-vnf-nextsteps}

-After the NLB with route mode enabled is in active state, follow these steps to finalize the creation of your NLB:
+After the NLB with routing mode enabled is in active state, follow these steps to finalize the creation of your NLB:

 1. Gather the following information:
    * Your subnet CIDR.